Rohit-Alex/Tsuki-No-Me/README.md

 n.constructor === Number; // true

 31> How would you check if the given argument is an Array?
-Revision and I/O Question (Phase 1 complete)
+Revision and I/O Question
+Some DSA question based on Arrays, Objects & Strings.

+<------------------------- PHASE 2 ------------------------->
 28> Hoisting?
 Ans:
+   process whereby the interpreter moves the declaration of functions & variables to the top of their scope, prior to execution of the code.